-The following table sets forth certain information regarding our equity compensation plans as of December 31, 2023:
+The following table sets forth certain information regarding our equity compensation plans as of December 31, 2024:

-Plan category (a) Number of securities to be issued upon exercise of outstanding options, restricted stock units, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) \$ (1) $200,723$ (1) Equity compensation plans not approved by security holders (2) 135,000 \$ 6.21 Total 1,969,855 \$ 14.09 200,723
+Number of securities to be issued upon exercise of outstanding options, restricted stock units, (b) Weighted-average exercise price of outstanding options, (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Plan category warrants and rights warrants and rights column (a)) Equity compensation plans approved by security holders 2,939,164 (1) § 1.25 (1) 41,511 (1) Equity compensation plans not approved by security holders (2) 484,000 \$ 4.99 901,000 Total 3,423,164 \$ 11.97 942,511

-- (1) As of December 31, 2023, we maintained the following equity compensation plans, which were approved by security holders: (a) the 2010 Performance Incentive Plan, (b) the 2017 Equity Incentive Plan, (c) the 2018 Equity Incentive Plan and (d) the 2023 Non-Employee Director Equity Incentive Plan. - (2) Stock options granted as an inducement to new employees for entering into employment agreements with us in accordance with Nasdaq Listing Rule 5635(c)(4).
+- (1) As of December 31, 2024, we maintained the following equity compensation plans, which were approved by security holders: (a) the 2010 Performance Incentive Plan, (b) the 2017 Equity Incentive Plan, (c) the 2018 Equity Incentive Plan and (d) the 2023 Non-Employee Director Equity Incentive Plan. - (2) Stock options granted under our 2024 Equity Inducement Plan as inducements to new employees for entering into employment agreements with us in accordance with Nasdaq Listing Rule 5635(c)(4).

-The remaining information required by this Item is set forth in our 2024 Proxy Statement to be filed with the SEC within 120 days of December 31, 2023, and is incorporated by reference into this Annual Report on Form 10-K.
+The remaining information required by this Item is set forth in our 2025 Proxy Statement to be filed with the SEC within 120 days of December 31, 2024, and is incorporated by reference into this Annual Report on Form 10-K.